ikhoury/www.issakhoury.me/index.md

 - Maintain these set of microservices based on Spring Boot and the Spring Cloud stack.
 Embracing techniques such as service discovery using Hashicorp Consul.
 - Work in cross-functional teams.
 The feature would span backend (data storage and query API) and front end (integration with API).
 Therefore, API contracts had to be established before-hand and well documented.

-## Summary of tech stack and skills:
+## Summary of tech stack and skills

-- Develop highly performant, maintainable, and resilient distributed services.
+- Develop secure, reliable, performant, cost effective, cloud native services.
 - Java and the Spring framework.
 - Polyglot persistence across different storage mediums.
 - Asynchronous  systems and event-based communication.